Academic Catalog

 ANTH 104 The History of Human Origins 3.00

-A history of human origins from the fish who crawled out of the sea to early hominids to the peopling of the continents.
+A history of humankind, from the fish who crawled out of the sea to early hominids to the peopling of the continents.
 Uses fossil, archaeological, experimental archaeological, linguistic, oral narrative and genetic evidence.
 Honors the origin narratives of diverse peoples.
-All religious views welcome.
-Many films.
 Cross-listed as ANTH/HIST 104.
-Code 4

 Transfer credits ONLY from another accredited institution not equivalent to a UW-Superior course.